Atlas975/Notes/DistributedSystems/Replication/Replication.md

 ___
 # Replication
 - Replication involves creating multiple copies of the same data across different servers or locations to improve reliability and performance.
 - This approach helps in handling failures and distributing workload efficiently.
+The need for this becomes unavoidable as a system gets larger

 ![[Pasted image 20240512005312.png|450|450]]